juliabalfour/heimdallr/README.md

 >
 > ― Douglas Adams, The Hitchhiker's Guide to the Galaxy

+Heimdallr is a [JWT](https://jwt.io/ "JSON Web Token") authorization gem strictly designed for Rails 5 GraphQL API projects.

+While there are a handful of other projects that provide authorization and/or JWT support, none of them fit my specific needs:
+ - No built-in GUI.
+ - Scope based permissions.
+ - Revocable & refreshable tokens.
+ - Support for both HMAC & RSA encryption.
+ - And (most importantly) support for the amazing [GraphQL gem](https://github.com/rmosolgo/graphql-ruby).

+Please keep in mind that this project is very much a work-in-progress, and it might not even work for some users.
+Feel free suggest changes and improvements!

+**WARNING: Heimdallr only supports PostgreSQL 9.4 and higher!**
+While it would be fairly trivial to support other RDBMS, I currently only use PostgreSQL in my office.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->